BSRG DMR Info pdf

 on the BSRG Amateur Television repeater.
 We still get people thanking us, even now.

 The BSRG has a rich history of firsts.
-Some folks have complained about listing our laurels, but we are proud of them!
+We are proud of them!

 - We had the FIRST dedicated RF linked repeaters in Georgia.
 Way back in the 1980s, the 146.655 repeater in Marietta and the 147.135 N4BZJ repeater in Dalton were linked over a dedicated UHF frequency.
 Many other systems imitated us later on using remote bases on the other repeater's input frequency.
 However that just caused interference to other distant repeaters and gave linking a bad name.